ixd-teaching/IoX/README.md

 ### Creating greater nuance (finer distinction) and greater expressivitity
 Greater nuance and expressivity starts with how we can impress ourselves on the system / what the system can picking up on

-### Symbolic gestures/commands/requests and continuous embodied actions as input
+### Signs in the form of gestures/commands/requests vs continuous embodied actions as input
 A symbolic gesture is binary.
 It is either performed or not performed and it has a closed defined meaning as symbolic.
 Continued embodied action as input can produce richer input where _the manner in which_, ie, how the input was performed is significant and carries information.

 ### Tool, object, atmosphere, agent